 As a registered charity, our main aim is to educate the public.
-We have been working for over 10 years to help preserve the maritime legacy of Scarborough, so that it can be passed to the future generations.
-Much of this history is being lost because of the reducing number of fishing families in Scarborough.
-Our goal is to ensure that his valuable history is protected and passed on.
+We have been working for over 10 years to help preserve the maritime legacy of Scarborough so it can be passed on to future generations.
+Much of this history is being lost because of the ever reducing number of fishing families in Scarborough.
+Our goal is to ensure that this valuable history is preserved and shared.

 Schools, community groups, organisations & associations